herry13/nuri/README.md

 Controlling Nuri clients from master node
 -----------------------------------------
-1. Create main specification file (main.sfp).
+1. Create main specification file *etc/main.sfp*.
 This file is configuration specification to be deployed onto managed nodes:
   - For example, if your clients' hostname and address are:
     - hpvm11, hpvm11.diy.inf.ed.ac.uk
     - hpvm12, hpvm12.diy.inf.ed.ac.uk